 The three main characters are Dracula, Frankenstein's Monster and the Wolfman, or 'Drac', 'Frankie' and 'Wolfie'.
 Drac (Larry Storch) was the brains of the outfit, such as they were.
 He played the organ in the Goolie band and spoke with a high, scratchy voice.
 Wolfie (Howard Morris) was a sort of hippie/surfer dude who plays this weird harp/guitar thing.
 And Frankie (also Howard Morris)was the big, dumb guy with a voice clearly based on Boris Karloff.

 Don't worry, I'm not going to repeat that joke.
-Like I said, it's funny once.
+Like I said, it's funny once, and once only.